Phoxinellus alepidotus: Taxonomy

 Phoxinellus alepidotus was first formally described in 1843 by the Austrian ichthyologist Johann Jakob Heckel with its type locality given as Livno in Bosnia and Herzegovina.
 This species is the type species of the genus Phoxinellus, being designated as the type species ny Pieter Bleeker in 1859 or 1860.
 The genus Phoxineluus is classified within the subfamily Leuciscinae of the family Leuciscidae.

 Etymology

 Phoxinellus alepidotus is the type species of the genus Phoxinellus, this name is a diminutive of Phoxinus, the genus of the "true" Eurasian minnows.
 It is thought that Heckel may have coined this name due to the small size of P. alepidotus when compared to Cyprinus phoxinus.
-The specific name, alepidotus, means "without scales", a reference to the absnce of scales on the body of these fishes, apart from those along the lateral line.
+The specific name, alepidotus, means "without scales", a reference to the absence of scales on the body of these fishes, apart from those along the lateral line.

 Description

-Phoxinellus alepidotus has an elongate body with a maximum standard length of 14.5 cm.
-The body has no scales except for the scales along the lateral line which has between 11 and 42 pored scales along its length.
+Phoxinellus alepidotus has an elongated body with a maximum standard length of 14.5 cm.
+The body is absent scales except along the length of the lateral line of between 11 and 42 pored scales.
 The lateral line ends between the pelvic and anal fins.
 The mouth is subterminal and the caudal fin is forked.